zmn-hamid/Keystroke-Visualizer-Specific/README.md

 ## Installation

-Download the latest version from releases section.
-It's portable, so just double click the exe file and run.
+Download the [latest release](releases/latest).
+It's portable, so just unzip it and double click the exe to run.

 #### build via source